krahabb/motion_frontend/README.md

 - Port: the port configured for the webctrl ui in motion: default = 8080
 - Username,Password: fill in if you have configured authentication for webctrl ui (only tested BASIC_AUTH, DIGEST will probably not work)
 - TLS Mode: use this to refine the TLS connection behaviour
-  - Auto: tries to always connect whatever tls setup you have on motion.
+  - Auto: tries to always connect whatever tls setup you have in motion.
 It basically tries different options automatically with or without TLS
   - None: uses http to connect to the webctrl
   - Default: uses https to connect with default python library settings.
 This could not work if there's some TLS mismatch like for instance 'untrusted CA' or other
   - Force: uses https but doesnt enforce security checks about the certificate used by the server (for instance self-signed certificate)
 - Webhook mode: defines how (eventually) the webhook gets configured
   - Default: this will create a webhook in HA suitable to send motion events to HA itself.
 This option will not override any existing entry in your motion.conf if that's already used.
 Also, if the event entry is setup the first time by this code and you eventually reload the integration with a different setup (like maybe you changed the webhook address), the updated configuration for the webhook will not be sent since the event in motion is already configured by the previous setup
   - None: do not use any webhook.
 This will not overwrite any event command in motion.conf and HA will not receive state updates for the cameras
-  - Force: this will set most of the event commands in motion.conf to call the webhook in order to send these events to HA.
+  - Force: this will set most of the event commands in 'motion.conf' to call the webhook in order to send these events to HA.
 HA will then update the camera state and publish some event data to the state attributes of the entity
 - Webhook address: this is related to how the motion instance 'sees' HA in network terms.
 It could be an internal address if they're on the same local subnet, an external one if the HA instance is behind some address mapping feature (with respect to motion anyway) or the cloud address if HA is relayed through NabuCasa cloud
 - Mount: this option will only work if your motion server and HA share the filesystem i.e. if HA _can really access locally_ the 'target_dir' configured in motion.conf.
 It will then expose the 'target_dir' path into the HA media library so to be able to use a media_player to play camera content.
 Keep in mind this will use the 'target_dir' at the root motion.conf and will not bother the parameter set in camera.conf files